tsalisbury0/wifimcs/README.md

 This script provides a simplified model for educational purposes and does not account for real-world complexities in wireless networks.
 The calculated MCS speeds may not precisely match actual Wi-Fi performance due to various environmental factors and channel conditions.

+## To Be Added

+Will take time to gather data on 802.11ad and 802.11ay but I intend to add them soon.

 ## Acknowledgments

 - Inspired by the 802.11a, 802.11b, 802.11g/SuperG, 802.11n, 802.11ac, 802.11ax, and 802.11be Wi-Fi standards.